- Home

 Sponsored content

 But, worryingly, as highlighted by homeless charity, St Martin in the Fields, these figures only tell part of the story.
-In reality, there will be countless more women, men, and children experiencing hidden homelessness, who aren’t known to government bodies.
+In reality, there’ll be countless more women, men, and children who aren’t known to government bodies experiencing hidden homelessness.

 It also doesn’t help that there’s significant stigma attached to homelessness; with many homeless people being overlooked and misunderstood.
 This can mean that those who are in a position to help might feel reluctant to; while others may feel powerless and not know what to do when they see someone who’s homeless.

-If you’d like to find out more about what St Martin in the Fields do and make a donation, you can do so using the button below.
+If you’d like to find out more about what St Martin in the Fields do or make a donation, you can do so using the button below.

 Myth one – Homeless people always sleep on the streets